metabase/metabase/docs/troubleshooting-guide/models.md

 3. Ask your Metabase admin to clear the proxy cache (if you're using one).
 4. Ask your Metabase admin if [nested queries are enabled][nested-query-settings-docs] under **Admin** > **Settings** > **General**.

-## Cannot edit or save changes to a model
+## Can't edit or save changes to a model

 If your changes to a model's metadata or underlying question aren't showing up: